Research note · Updated 29 May 2026

 What to cite from this page

-Cite this page for one specific claim: the current Russian corpus is strong enough to mine directional human-like writing patterns, but it is not strong enough to claim a final AI-detection benchmark.
+Cite this page for one specific claim: the current Russian corpus is strong enough to mine directional human-like writing patterns and to harden ContentOS gates, but it is not strong enough to claim a final authorship benchmark.
 The practical value is in the gates it produces for ContentOS.

 • Use 103 likely-human candidates as a pattern-mining set, not as confirmed human-authored labels.1